-I retired from massage therapy in 2016, but there's been an overwhelming demand for me to add it to my practice again.
-So I have for women only.
-Below are some of the benefits of massage and which ones are being offered with a detailed description of each.
+I've re - added massage therapy to my practice, but this time it's for women and animals only.
+Below are some of the benefits of massage and which ones are being offered.

 Some of the many benefits of massage: